2008 – How did South East Asia Backpacker begin?

 Nikki wanted to give voice to all of the amazing stories that she’d heard along the backpacker trail and create something tangible that connected people.

 When people picked up a copy, they felt like they weren’t alone, but part of a supportive and friendly community of travellers.

-We printed 30 magazines over five years (you can view them all online here), which were distributed for free to thousands of hostels, cafés and travel companies all over the South East Asian region in popular backpacker hotspots.
-From Kuala Lumpur to Hanoi, all along the ‘banana pancake trail’, backpackers could pick up a copy of the magazine to enjoy on their next bus journey.
+30 magazines were printed over five years, you can download them all for free here, and were distributed to thousands of hostels, cafés and travel companies all over the Southeast Asian region in popular backpacker hotspots.

-With its popularity, the magazine also managed to attract hundreds of fantastic travel writers, professional photographers, travel bloggers, poets and adventurers who contributed amidst the pages.
-More and more business owners from dive schools to yoga retreat centres demanded to have the magazine available to read in their establishments.
+With its popularity, the magazine also managed to attract hundreds of talented travel writers, photographers, travel bloggers and poets who contributed amidst the pages.
+More and more travel companies from dive schools to yoga retreat centres demanded to have the magazine available to read in their establishments.